-Current work by David Wilcox, Drew Mackie and colleagues, plus content from earlier sites.
-See also:
+Current and past work by David Wilcox, Drew Mackie and colleagues.
+See also blogs:

 Since 2012 we have explored, with Nominet Trust and then Age Action Alliance, the importance of digital technology for older people, particularly in relation to personal wellbeing and the challenges of loneliness and social isolation.

 Mapping and development of networks underpins a lot of our current work on localities as social ecosystems.

 We have archived earlier sites that includes guides to community participation, partnerships, and networking